cran-task-views/Omics/Omics.md

     immune cells from expression data.
 -   `r pkg("NACHO")` and `r pkg("nanostringr")` provide tools for quality control or normalization of NanoString nCounter data.
+-   `r pkg("directPA")` is a set of tools designed to identify combinatorial effects of multiple treatments/conditions on pathways and kinases profiled by different omics.

 *RNA-seq*
 -   `r pkg("MAAPER")` assigns 3' RNA-seq reads to polyA sites.